kerbecs/Eat-and-Grow/readme.txt

 Eat and Grow is a simple Game created by Mititiuc Eduard.
 It was finished in August 2022.
 The game's version is 1.0.1 Beta
-This is the first version of the entire game.
+This is the second version of the entire game.

 The idea of the game is not mine.
 It was inspired from Agario, a game you can find here: https://agar.io/#ffa